veltman/mapstarter/README.md

 * Option to add data file to a communal library
 * Responsive scaling option for code download
 * Built-in image fallbacks for code download
-* Allow GeoJSON to TopoJSON conversion for code download (this is ready, but not enabled yet)
 * Edit the attribute table
-* Delete or merge features
+* Merge features
-* Add a legend to a chloropleth
+* Chloroplething
 * Support files with multiple geometry layers
 * Auto-delete weird features (i.e. tiny islands)
 * Split a feature into its constituent parts and edit in detail.
 * KML importing?
 Do people still use KML?
-* Auto-detect appropriate projection based on data bounds
+* Fix Mercator auto-bounds for features that cross the International Date Line
 * Add more projection options?
 Do people need to use weird projections?

 Get in touch